ethanjli/ublue-forklift-sysext-demo/README.md

 That command will enable you to run `forklift pallet switch` (or `forklift pallet stage`) commands (described below) without having to use `sudo -E` and without having to set `FORKLIFT_STAGE_STORE=/var/lib/forklift/stages` as an environment variable for those commands.

-If you run `systemd-sysext status` and `systemd-confext status`, you can confirm that there are not yet any systemd sysexts/confexts in your VM.

 ## Use a pallet